Table of Content

 Copyediting vs Proofreading

 Many people do not know how to become a copywriter and craft impactful content.
-These people often stay confused in finding the difference between copyediting and the proofreading process.
+These people often stay confused while finding the difference between copyediting and proofreading.
+For those starters, here are some core insights defining the difference between these two practices.

-• Copyediting involves a complete checkup of the document.
+Copyediting involves a complete checkup of the document.
 It gives editors an authority to change everything looking at the given guidelines and objectives.
 From content tone to right context, copyeditors are given the responsibility to check everything, so that a final copy can look brilliant.

-• Proofreading is a second step that requires a final review of the document.
+Proofreading is a second step that requires a final review of the document.
 This review is a bit different from the copyediting process.
 It is only conducted to find any remaining imperfections in the document, such as typo errors, grammatical mistakes and more others.
 As compared to copyediting, proofreading is a much shorter process and requires lesser subject expertise.

 Meanwhile, some companies often hire copyeditors to take the dual role.
 This means that they have to first finalize the copy and then proofread again to eradicate any existing errors.